Quadruple jump: Women

 The first ratified quadruple Lutz was landed by Russian skater Anna Shcherbakova in a domestic event in October 2018.
 On October 12, 2018, in the free skate at the Junior Grand Prix in Yerevan, Armenia, Alexandra Trusova landed the first ratified quadruple Lutz in international competition, becoming the first woman to land the jump.

 On December 7, 2019, in the free skate at the Grand Prix Final in Torino, Italy, Alexandra Trusova landed the first ratified quadruple flip in competition.

-In November 2021, Russian skater Adeliia Petrosian became the first female skater to attempt a quad loop in competition, at the 5th stage of Russian Cup qualifier, in combination with a double toe loop.
+In November 2021, Russian skater Adeliia Petrosian became the first female skater to attempt a quad loop in domestic competition, at the 5th stage of Russian Cup qualifier, in combination with a double toe loop.
 She landed the quad loop with a "q" call (underrotated) and tried a second quad loop but fell.
-At the 2022 Russian National Championships on the senior level in December 2021, Petrosian landed two clean quad loops (one in combination).
-These were domestic events.
-Since then till now (fall 2022) there are no any ISU international competitions for Petrosian since the ISU banned participation by Russian skaters in all international competitions due to the 2022 Russian invasion of Ukraine.
+At the domestic 2022 Russian National Championships on the senior level in December 2021, Petrosian landed two clean quad loops (one in combination).

-The first female skater landed a quadruple jump in Olympic competition at the 2022 Winter Olympics.
-Competing as a Russian Olympic Committee athlete, Kamila Valieva landed multiple quads during the team event free skate on February 7 and one quad in the women's singles free skate on February 17.
-However, she faces disqualification pending investigation into a doping violation from earlier in the season.
-Fellow Russian Olympic Committee skaters Alexandra Trusova and Anna Shcherbakova also landed quad jumps in the women's singles free skate.
-At 2022 Winter Olympics, Anna Shcherbakova became the first woman (and the only woman as of Season 2022/23) to land a quad flip in combination with a triple jump (triple toeloop), also the first woman to land two quad flip jumps in one program.
+The first female skater to land a quadruple jump in Olympic competition was during the 2022 Winter Olympics, this achievement, originally, went to Kamila Valieva of the Russian Olympic Committee in the team event women’s free skate.
+However, she was later disqualified following a doping violation from earlier in the season, thus her achievement nullified.
+The achievement then was given to Alexandra Trusova of the Russian Olympic Committee where she jumped 5 quadruple jumps during the women’s free skate.
+Anna Shcherbakova, also of Russian Olympic Committee landed quadruple jumps in the women's singles free skate as well.
+At 2022 Winter Olympics, Anna Shcherbakova became the first woman (and the only woman as of December 2023) to land a quad flip in combination with a triple jump (triple toeloop), also the first woman to land two quad flip jumps in one program.

 As of 2025, no female skater has attempted a quadruple Axel in competition.